smartclean/smartclean.github.io/docs/integrations_cc.md

 ---
 layout: default
-title: Integration based on SmartClean Command Centre
+title: Integration based on using a customisable web dashboard
 parent: Integrations
 has_children: false
 has_toc: false
 nav_order: 5
 ---

-# Integration based on SmartClean Command Centre
+# Integration based on using a customisable web dashboard
 Use this option for viewing data and information from our platform in a customisable web dashboard.

+**Our Solution:**
+SmartClean Matrix Command Centre

 **Pre-requisite:**
 To set up and configure SmartClean Command Centre,